Stowage Factor (SF)

 In ship chartering, the Stowage Factor (SF) of the cargo is of crucial importance.
 In order to obtain the same income, a higher freight rate per tonne have to be negotiated for a lighter cargo than for heavy cargo.
 The Master (captain) must have to have the full information of the cargo so that the master (captain) can arrange the loading sequence in order to keep the ship in a safe trim.
 Furthermore, the master (captain) must be informed about if the cargo consists of two or more different commodities with different Stowage Factors (SF), so that master (captain) can arrange the stowage in such a way as to keep the ship in trim.

-Stowage Factor (SF): the amount of space occupied by a given quantity of any dry commodity in whatever mode of transport (eg: grain in bags or in bulk) is said to be its stowage factor – best expressed for ease of remembering in terms of cubic feet per long ton or per metric tonne, but often described as cubic meters per tonne.
+Stowage Factor (SF): the amount of space occupied by a given quantity of any dry commodity in whatever mode of transport, such as grain in bags or in bulk, is said to be its stowage factor – best expressed for ease of remembering in terms of cubic feet per long ton or per metric tonne, but often described as cubic meters per tonne.
 The difference between long tons and metric tonnes is slight, only 1.6%, and for practical purposes can be disregarded.
 The trend is to quote tonnages in metric units and thus it will usually be found convenient to work in metric tonnes rather than in imperial units.
 There is, however, considerable ‘market’ resistance to working in units other than cubic feet when describing stowage factors.

-Not only are stowage factors expressed in cubic feet easier for most people to remember – dispensing with the fractions required when utilizing cubic meters – they are the traditional method of describing cargo-space requirements and unlikely to be abandoned for a long time, if at all.
-Consequently, it behooves all involved in trading goods at sea, whether they prefer to work in cubic feet or in cubic meters, to bear in mind that 1 Cubic Metre equals 35.3148 Cubic Feet, for undoubtedly the need will arise to convert one to another.
+Not only are stowage factors expressed in cubic feet easier for most people to remember dispensing with the fractions required when utilizing cubic meters – they are the traditional method of describing cargo-space requirements and unlikely to be abandoned for a long time, if at all.
+Consequently, it behooves all involved in trading goods at sea, whether they prefer to work in cubic feet or in cubic meters, to bear in mind that 1 Cubic Meter equals 35.3148 Cubic Feet, for undoubtedly the need will arise to convert one to another.
 Whether in cubic feet or in cubic meters, the lighter a commodity, the more space it will occupy, and therefore, the higher its stowage factor.
 Thus corn stows around 50 cubic feet (1.42 cubic meters) per tonne in bulk condition, whilst much heavier iron ore occupies 15 (0.42) or less.

 Grain Capacity describing the total volumetric space available for all bulk cargoes (not just for grain); and Bale Capacity recording unobstructed space available for non-bulk cargoes.
 It. follows that a ship’s bale capacity should normally be smaller than its grain capacity, although, with some modern “box-type” hold designs used principally in the short-seat trades, the grain and bale capacities are similar, the holds being clear, regular-shaped and unobstructed.
-Another method of assessing cargo space requirements is that termed Bulk Density, whereby a small amount of bulk cargo is closely packed into a box and thereafter accorded a “stowage factor” expressed in terms of pounds (lbs) per cubic foot, or kilograms per cubic meter, depending on the box dimensions.
+Another method of assessing cargo space requirements is that termed Bulk Density, whereby a small amount of bulk cargo is closely packed into a box and thereafter accorded a Stowage Factor expressed in terms of pounds (lbs) per cubic foot, or kilograms per cubic meter, depending on the box dimensions.
 This figure, however, must be treated with a degree of caution, as it fails to take into account the shape or characteristic of the carrying vessel.
 Furthermore, densely packed material does not necessarily recreate the lay of cargo in a ship’s hold.

 Stowage factors based on bulk density, therefore, are liable to be lower than the actual stowage factor of the commodity in a ship’s cargo compartment.
 Carriers running a regularly scheduled service between certain ports (a liner service) normally charge freight on the basis of USD per cargo ton.
 But where the goods involved are light and occupy a large amount of space, such a system would restrict carriers’ income.
 Accordingly, as a general rule, most operators levy carriage charges on a volume basis for articles stowing at more than 40 cubic feet or, if charging on a metric basis, more than one cubic meter.
 Thus has arisen the term, Measurement Ton. whereby operators elect to levy freight on a tonnage basis if the goods involved stow at less than 40 cubic feet; or on a volume basis per every 40 cubic feet, for cargo stowing above that figure; or if they work in metric units, per metric tonne or per cubic meter.